krwarner/research-blog-starter/README.md

 **If creating a brand new project from scratch:** Follow setup instructions for the [basic](#basic):bread: (plain HTML/JS/CSS) or [enhanced](#enhanced):fire: (node + gulp + awesome sauce) version.
 For most data visualization projects it is best to go with the enhanced version.

 **Else contributing to an existing project:** clone the repo (enhanced version: + run `npm install`).
 Depending on how up to date your installation is, you may need to run npm install fix and / or upgrade other specific dependencies.
+As of 10/4/2018 this template requires that you use gulp@3.9.1.
+DO NOT upgrade to gulp@4.0.0.

 _Please note: do not use or reproduce New American Economy logo or fonts without written permission._